-On February 4, 2022, Legacy UHG entered into a joint venture agreement with an unrelated third party to acquire a 49% equity stake in Homeowners Mortgage, LLC, and made an initial capital contribution of \$49,000 at the formation of the joint venture.
-Equity in net earnings from investment in joint venture nine months ended September 30, 2023 was \$0.9 million, increasing the investment in joint venture as of September 30, 2023 to \$1.1 million.
+On February 4, 2022, Legacy UHG entered into a joint venture agreement with an unrelated third party to acquire The Company owns a 49% equity stake in Homeowners Mortgage, LLC, and made an initial capital contribution of \$49,000 at the formation of the joint venture.
+Equity in net earnings from investment in a mortgage banking joint venture nine months ended September 30, 2023 was \$0.9 million, increasing which is accounted for under the investment in joint venture as of September 30, 2023 to \$1.1 million, equity method and is not consolidated.